-Her eyes dropped to the one by her feet; it was shrinking from a six-foot pond into a small, muddy pane.
-On its surface she saw a giant barbarian, the same one she’d seen in the bleed between worlds.
-Her hands flew up in instinctive fear.
-At the same time, she saw something in the water that made her flinch with dread.
+Her eyes dropped to her feet.
+The puddle directly to her front was shrinking from a six-foot pond into a small, muddy pane.
+Its rippling surface shone with a giant barbarian, the same one she’d spotted in the bleed between worlds.
+When she took a step back, what she saw in the water made her flinch.

-The barbarian’s hand movements had mirrored hers.
+The barbarian’s movements had mirrored hers.

-Oh my God…what did…that stuff in my eyes, did it…
+Oh my God…what did…that stuff in my eyes…did it…

-She lowered her hands, gaping at her upturned palms.
+She gaped down at her upturned palms.

 What have I become?

+An evil smile split her lips.
 She scanned the horizon with a flinty gaze.
-An evil smile split her lips.

 I’m coming for you, Peter.
 I’m gonna rip your head off.

-A cloud of dust puffed up from the ground, masking her body in a veil of particulate.
+She collapsed to her knees and fell onto her side.
+A cloud of dust puffed up from the ground, masking the cheerleader in a veil of particulate.

 Her eyes slid shut.

-“ ’ello? ’Ey!”
+“ ’ello? ”

 “Thought you were dead,” the old-timer rasped.
 “Was gonna leave you fer the reavers.”

 “Reavers.”
 He spread his arms out.
-“Spiders, ’bout as big as a horse.
+“Spiders. ’Bout as big as a horse.
 They shoot barbed webs at’cha.”